dharatrivedi/student-onboarding/README.md

 **Task:** Manage Python environments and packages efficiently.

 1. Download the Anaconda installer for your OS (Python 3.x) from [Anaconda Individual Edition](https://www.anaconda.com/products/individual).
-2. Run the installer and follow instructions.
+2. Run the installer:
-   - On Windows, select the option to add Anaconda to your PATH and make it the default Python.
+   - **Windows:** Double-click the .exe file and follow the prompts.
+Check the box to add Anaconda to your PATH (recommended for simplicity, despite the installer’s warning) and make it the default Python.
-3. Verify installation by opening a terminal and running:
+   - **macOS/Linux:** Open a terminal, navigate to the download directory, and run the .sh installer:
+   - -Linux: bash Anaconda3-latest-Linux-x86_64.sh
+   - -macOS: bash <replace-with-downloaded-filename>.sh
+   -
+Follow the prompts, accept the license, and choose the installation location (default is `~/anaconda3`).
+Agree to initialize Conda by adding it to your shell’s startup file (e.g., `.bashrc` or `.zshrc`).
+3. Verification: After installation, close and reopen your terminal to refresh the shell.
    Use `conda --version` to check your Conda installation.

 ---